 Can Dogs Eat Durian?

-The answer – YES, but beware of the seeds.
-The durian seeds, just like most fruit seeds, can be dangerous to your animal’s health due to the availability of cyanide.
+The answer – YES, but it is vital to beware of the seeds.
+The durian seeds, just like most fruit seeds, can be dangerous to a dog’s health due to the high availability of cyanide.

-This chemical compound is known to be very potent and can harm your dog’s heart and brain, ultimately leaving your pooch without life.
-Some common signs associated with cyanide poisoning include dizziness, cardiac arrhythmia, rapid and weighty breathing, loose stool or diarrhea, and vomiting.
+This chemical compound is known to be very potent and can harm your dog’s heart and brain, which in extreme cases, can lead to death.
+Some common symptoms associated with cyanide poisoning include dizziness, cardiac arrhythmia, rapid and weighty breathing, loose stool or diarrhea, and vomiting.

-To protect your dog, you should cut the fruit wide open, take out all the seeds, and then remove the soft, fleshy part which you should give to your dog.
+To protect your dog, you should cut the fruit wide open, take out all the seeds, and then remove the soft, fleshy part which is the part that you should give to your dog.
 However, keep an eye on typical signs such as stomach upset or indigestion, which might occur if your dog isn’t used to eating durians.